10 Best UI Testing Tools for Automated Testing in 2026

 • You can easily share your tests with others.

 Keep in mind, though, that Cypress only supports JavaScript.
-It also does not support native mobile apps, so it can’t test user actions that are unique to mobile devices like swiping.
+It also does not support native mobile applications, so it can’t test user actions that are unique to mobile devices like swiping.
 Plus, you cannot run a test case on two browsers at the same time.

 As we mentioned above, Cypress is entirely free and open-source.
 That said, you need at least a basic understanding of JavaScript to be able to use it.